JWT Authentication & JWKS¶

 What the Merchant Can Trust¶

-- The subscription exists on Solana — claims reflect on-chain state at issuance time
+- The payment exists on Solana — claims reflect on-chain state at issuance time

 - The user owns the wallet —